 In an interview with Architectural Digest, Oscar-winning production designer Barbara Ling said that they were able to film at Musso's because "Quentin is a big customer and has been going forever.
 They love him there and closed the restaurant down for five days for filming.
 The interiors are almost exactly the same [since the grill’s inception in 1919], and the headwaiters gave us the dishes used in the '60s, which was a miracle."

 A party scene was filmed on location at the Playboy Mansion (10236 Charing Cross Rd, Los Angeles 90024), the former home of Playboy magazine founder Hugh Hefner, who lived there from 1974 until his death in 2017.
 Located in the ritzy Holmby Hills neighborhood near Beverly Hills, the mansion gained notoriety in the 1970s thanks to reports of Hef's decadent parties attended by the rich and famous.

 Currently owned by Daren Metropoulos, the son of billionaire investor Dean Metropoulos, the mansion is frequently booked for special events, corporate functions, fundraisers, and fashion shoots.

 Pussycat Theatre (Swissx Lounge)

 Opened as the News-View in May 1940, the theatre became part of the Pussycat adult movie theatre chain in November 1974.
-It officially became the Pussycat Theatre in March 1975 with the installation of the famous cat-girl logo and remodeled facade.
+It officially became the Pussycat Theatre (6656 Hollywood Blvd, Los Angeles 90028) in March 1975 with the installation of the famous cat-girl logo and remodeled facade.
 The Pussycat's biggest hit was Deep Throat, which ran for ten years before the theatre closed and became the Ritz, a third-run movie house.
-More recently, the venue reopened as the Hologram USA Hollywood in November 2017 and then closed last December.
-The space is currently operating as a cannabis club, the Swissx Lounge (6656 Hollywood Blvd, Los Angeles 90028).
+The space was recently a cannabis club, the Swissx Lounge.

 Spahn Ranch (Corriganville Park)